 Our Start a Project is a great place to begin.

-Many permit requests and issuing can be accomplished online by visting our Project page and following the simple instructions provided.
+Many permit requests and issuing can be accomplished online by visiting our Project page and following the simple instructions provided.

 Your home or business is an investment.
 If your construction project does not comply with the codes adopted by the community, the value of your investment could be reduced or can create a hazard for yourself or your family.
 Also, property insurers may not cover the work done without permits and\or inspections.